leifg/excellent/README.md

 [![hex.pm version](https://img.shields.io/hexpm/v/excellent.svg?style=flat)](https://hex.pm/packages/excellent)

-**DISCLAIMER:** Completely abandoned, not further development will take place.
+**DISCLAIMER:** Completely abandoned.
+No further development will take place.
 If you're looking for an xlxs parsing library, consider using [xlsxir](https://github.com/jsonkenl/xlsxir)

 This is a library for parsing `.xlsx` files (Open XML format).
 It is targeted for reading Excel 2000 files into a list of lists.